DocNow/docnow/docs/cloud/index.md

 ## Benefits of running your own instance
 * You are the administrator of the application
-* Full control of collected data
+* Full control of collected data and 10 million monthly data limit
 * User management
 * API key management